Curriculum: A Didactic Component

 Survivor Series and Procedure Course

-Special content is delivered during the early part of the academic year as we on-board new interns and transition interns into senior residents.
-We hold a 30-day Survivor Series where senior residents deliver fundamental concepts to our new intern class.
+Special content is delivered during the early part of the academic year as we onboard new interns and transition interns into senior residents.
+We hold a 30-day survivor series where senior residents deliver fundamental concepts to our new intern class.
 Our senior residents also get coached by faculty on effective leadership strategies as they transition into senior roles.
-Additionally, we hold a procedure course for each intern within the first five weeks of joining our Network.
-We deliver content at our Simulation Center and then work one-on-one with our new interns on the proper technique and approach for the following procedures:
+Additionally, we hold a procedure course for each intern within the first five weeks of joining our health network.
+We deliver content at our simulation center and then work one-on-one with our new interns on the proper technique and approach for the following procedures:

 • Central line placement